Last updated: January 21, 2025

 Is a student loan secured or unsecured?
 Here’s what to know.

-Millions of Americans pursue higher education every year, and a common way to pay for their educational expenses is by borrowing funds through a variety of potential loan options.
+Millions of Americans undertake higher education every year, and a common way to pay for their educational expenses is by borrowing funds.

-Federal loans are loans distributed by the federal government and are widely available to students pursuing higher education.
-Congress sets the interest rates for federal student loans each year and they are often relatively low compared to private loans.
+Federal student loans are unsecured loans distributed by the federal government and are available to many students pursuing higher education.
+Congress sets the interest rates for federal student loans each year, which are generally lower compared to private loans.

-Let’s explore the difference between what it means for a loan to be secured versus unsecured.
+Let’s explore what it means for a student loan to be secured versus unsecured.

 Loans for higher education: Secured vs unsecured loans

-Banks offer two categories of loans — secured and unsecured.
+Banks and other financial institutions may offer two categories of loans — secured and unsecured.

 Secured loans for higher education

-Secured loans are loans that require the borrower to provide an asset or collateral in exchange for the loan money.
-If the borrower fails to pay their loan, the bank can keep or sell the provided asset or collateral to satisfy the debt.
+Secured loans require collateral, like a property, in exchange for the loan money.
+If the borrower fails to pay their loan, the financial institution can keep or sell the collateral to satisfy the debt.

-Examples of secured loans include cash out mortgage refinancing, home equity loans, or home equity lines of credit (HELOCs).
+Examples of secured loans include cash out mortgage refinancing, home equity loans, and a home equity line of credit (HELOC).

-Secured loans, can be risky because failure to pay your loan could result in the loss of the asset or collateral you provided in exchange for the funds.
+Secured loans may be risky.
+Failure to pay this type of loan could result in losing the collateral you provided in exchange for the funds.

-For example, if you were to obtain a home equity loan to pay for your educational expenses, your home would serve as collateral for the loan.
-This allows you to get competitive rates.
-Failure to pay your loan could put your home at risk.
-For this reason, you must consider whether you can meet your loan obligation terms before borrowing.
+For example, if you were to obtain a home equity loan to pay for higher education, your home would serve as collateral for the loan.
+Failure to pay your loan may put your home at risk.

 Unsecured loans for higher education